Skip to main content

 Expected Outputs:

-- Determination of risk: a formal decision document that articulates whether the system's risk posture is within the organization's risk tolerance
+1. A determination of risk: a formal decision document that articulates whether the system's risk posture is within the organization's risk tolerance.

-- Ongoing authorization to operate a formal declaration that the system continues to operate within acceptable risk levels, including any conditions or restrictions
+2. Ongoing authorization to operate: a formal declaration that the system continues to operate within acceptable risk levels, including any conditions or restrictions.

-- Formal notification that the system's authorization to operate is denied due to unacceptable risk levels, including recommendations for risk mitigation or system decommissioning; denial of ongoing authorization to use, denial of ongoing common control authorization
+3. Denial of ongoing authorization: a formal notification that the system's authorization to operate is denied due to unacceptable risk levels.
+Also includes recommendations for risk mitigation or system decommissioning.

-Some of the roles with responsibilities tied to Task M-6 include the Authorizing Official (AO), System Owner (SO), Security Control Assessor (SCA), Senior Agency Information Security Officer (SAISO) and Senior Agency Official for Privacy (SAOP).
+Some of the roles with responsibilities tied to Task M-6 includes; Authorizing Official (AO), System Owner (SO), Security Control Assessor (SCA), Senior Agency Information Security Officer (SAISO) and Senior Agency Official for Privacy (SAOP)

 Cybersecurity Framework: N/A